WICG/manifest-incubations/scope_extensions-explainer.md

 UX that always displays the current scope that is being served, along with privacy and permission settings of that specific scope.

-![Current scope being displayed on the privacy menu of installe web app](images/scope-privacy-info.png)
+![Current scope being displayed on the privacy menu of installed web app](images/scope-privacy-info.png)

 In the previous image, a user can always see which domain is serving content